 All our neighbours

-A wildlife inventory revealed that the Ruisseau Jackson protected natural area was home to many species, including the American beaver, white-tailed deer, snowshoe hare, moose, otter, red fox, grey wolf, coyote, Canada goose, white-throated sparrow, American goldfinch, wild turkey, great blue heron, veery, common yellowthroat, broad-winged hawk, hairy woodpecker, common loon, garter snake, leopard frog, wood frog and pickerel frog (special status).
+A wildlife inventory revealed that the Ruisseau Jackson protected natural area was home to many species, including the American beaver, fisher, white-tailed deer, snowshoe hare, moose, otter, red fox, grey wolf, coyote, Canada goose, white-throated sparrow, American goldfinch, wild turkey, great blue heron, veery, common yellowthroat, broad-winged hawk, hairy woodpecker, common loon, garter snake, leopard frog, wood frog and pickerel frog (special status).

 Special-status species